OpaxIV/drm_in_games/easyanticheat/introduction.md

 ### About the EasyAntiCheat.sys Module
 Generally speaking the EasyAntiCheat.sys is a kernel module, which acts as a driver for the actual program, running in the user space.
-More precisely, the component works as an manuel mapper: Basically manual mapping a driver is essentially the same idea as manual mapping a DLL into a process.
-You are mapping the driver binary into kernel memory, doing some fixups and then you manually call the EntryPoint.
-This usually is done with the help of a signed vulnerable driver, that exposes a way to read and write to kernel memory over IOCTL.
-This circumvents DSE and all other official windows mechanisms, that ACs could use to detect your loaded unsinged driver.
-- Manual mapping a portable executeable means you manually write target in a way similar how the windows loader loads drivers and dlls.
-You need to fix the
+More precisely, the component works as a manuel mapper: Basically manual mapping a driver is the same as manual mapping a DLL into a process.
+It follows a mapping of the driver binary into kernel memory, doing some fixups and then manually calling the EntryPoint.
+Manual mapping a portable executeable means to manually write a target in a way similar how the windows loader loads drivers and dlls.
+In other words, the EasyAntiCheat.sys component is a bridge between the kernel and user space and maps neccessary contents into the game running in the user land.
-<br> temp
-- allocates extra memory around it's memory -> dynamic code
-- maps contents into the game
--

-@fabio to add in text

-@fabio: rewrite and understand

 ## Analysis
 ### Analysis Procedure